What Does 'Diamond Hands' Mean?

 Well, other than the literal explanation of why it's called diamond hands -- because they continue holding until the stock becomes valuable, like a diamond -- there's not much else to say.

 The diamond represents the unyielding strength of the investor holding their volatile asset.
-Although, a negative definition might refer to the hard-headed stubbornness of the same investor for not letting go of an asset despite its falling value.
+However, a negative definition might refer to the hard-headed stubbornness of the same investor for not letting go of an asset despite its falling value.

 Want to learn more investing terms?
 Read all about 'Tendies' here.